SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ```
 ![ChartL](./images/PB15.jpg)

-Based on the provided data, our biggest profits come from Copiers, Phones, and Accessories.
+Our biggest profits come from Copiers, Phones, and Accessories.
 The profits and profit margins on Copiers and Phones, in particular, are promising for the long run.
 Our losses come from Tables, where we are unable to break even.
 This subcategory should be further reviewed as sales are present, but we cannot generate profits from them.

 #### Subcategories with the highest total sales and profits in each region